fawzeus/snake-game/README.md

 # C++ Snake Game

 This is a simple implementation of the classic Snake game using SFML (Simple and Fast Multimedia Library) in C++.
 In this game, the player controls a snake that moves around the screen, eating food to grow longer.
-The objective is to eat as much food as possible without colliding with the snake's own body or the walls of the game area.
+The objective is to eat as much food as possible without colliding with the snake's own body.

-## Features

-- Classic Snake gameplay
-- Adjustable game speed
-- Score tracking
-- Game over detection
-- Simple graphics and sound effects

 ## Dependencies